Making the switch to more energy-efficient LED (light-emitting diode) holiday lights is an excellent tradition to establish this year.

 Sign up for Queen of Green tips by email

-Some e-commerce companies, such as Holiday LEDs, offer free programs to recycle your lights, but you will have to pay to ship the lights to their location (mostly in the US).
+- Holiday LEDs offer free programs to recycle your lights, but you will have to pay to ship the lights to their location (mostly in the US).